 Yellow is youth, energy, fun, and also intelligence.
 Due to its correlation to intelligence, it is popular with technical products such as tools and machinery.
 Yellow is bright and attracts attention.
 But be careful when you pair it with bright colors or white – the effect might look overpowering and your text would be hard to read.

-Green conveys freshness, wellness, wealth, and environment.
+Green conveys freshness, wellness, wealth, and the environment.
 Green is a clean and relaxing color and is thus compatible with retail stores.
 Its fresh hue makes it a good fit for health products and food.

 Blue is about truth, loyalty, wisdom, and credibility.
-Brands that rely on trust such as pharmaceutical and tech companies tend to use blue.
+Brands that rely on trusts such as pharmaceutical and tech companies tend to use blue.
 Blue is appealing to the male market.
 However, it is an appetite downer so you should use it with care if you ever need to put any blue signs around food products.

 Purple is a prestigious and luxurious color.
 It is generally used for expensive items and can make products look classy.
 Purple is compatible with light colors whether as text or a background, but is also good with dark, neutral shades.

-White is fresh, peaceful and pure.
+White is fresh, peaceful, and pure.
 In retail, it speaks of cleanliness.
 White is good with clothing and hygiene products.
 It is a flexible color – doing well with almost any other color.